-Ever had a spider crawl across your dashboard, or out from behind your wing mirror?
+Ever had a spider crawl across your car dashboard, or out from behind your wing mirror?
 Here’s how to keep spiders out of your car.

 SPIDERS IN CARS.
 They seem to be clogging up my Facebook newsfeed at the moment, and there’s a recurring question… how do you keep spiders out of cars?
 The short answer is, you can’t, but you can do things to reduce the chance of them making their home in your car.

 And, there’s good reason for wanting to keep them out of your car beyond frightening you when you least expect it.
-Indeed, a huntsman falling onto a driver has been blamed for causing a multi-car collision in February the Blue Mountains.
+Indeed, a huntsman falling onto a driver has been blamed for causing a multi-car collision near Sydney in the Blue Mountains.
 Apparently, the spider fell from the roof of the car and onto the driver’s head, causing him to swerve into oncoming traffic.
 Luckily, no-one was hurt.

-- Keep it clean: By keeping your car nice and clean, inside and out, then you’re reducing the opportunity for spiders to find a home and remain undisturbed for years to come.
+By keeping your car nice and clean, inside and out, then you’re reducing the opportunity for spiders to find a home and remain undisturbed for years to come.

-- A regular squirt with insect repellant: There are some very effective surface sprays that you can buy and squirt up under wheel arches, at the base of windscreens or inside wing mirrors.
+There are some very effective surface sprays that you can buy and squirt up under wheel arches, at the base of windscreens or inside wing mirrors.
 Just remember to wipe down the surface once you’ve sprayed it to ensure you don’t have any surface spray on the actual paintwork.
 Once you’ve done that, the Interweb suggests a cotton tip dipped in peppermint oil and wiped around the edge between the mirror and the housing will keep the spiders from coming back.

-Another tip, according to the Interweb is lemon.
+Another tip, according to the Interweb, is lemon.
 Peel the skin from a lemon and rub the pitchy part of the rind onto your air-con vents inside the car, apparently, spiders hate lemon.
 Who knew?!